A family history of true passion.

 From the column still, the low wine flows into the doubler, similar to a pot still, for a second distillation.
-When the vapor condenses into now called “high wine” – it's a grain neutral spirit less than 160 proof (67.5% alcohol).
+When the vapor condenses into what's then called “high wine,” it's less than 160 proof (67.5% alcohol).

-After distilling, we tap the high wine into brand new charred American oak barrels.
-We like our barrels to have what we call “alligator char” – that is, they’re fired enough that the insides take on the scaly, bumpy look of a gator’s skin.See more See less
+After distilling, we tap the high wine into brand new charred oak barrels.
+We like our barrels to have what we call “alligator char”—that is, they’re fired enough that the insides take on the scaly, bumpy look of a gator’s skin.See more See less

-2 years gets you Bourbon.
+2 years gets you Kentucky Straight Bourbon.
 4 years Jim Beam®.